 I’ve used removable wallpaper in our home office before and I love how rental friendly it is.
 It’s simple enough to install and comes off easily with no damage to the walls, the only drawback is the cost and it’s not reusable.
 Temporary wallpaper is expensive.
 I priced several options and at the low end, it was $350 to cover a 9’x8′ wall.
 Also, there are considerably fewer options for “temporary” wallpaper than for traditional wallpaper and I found myself finding the perfect wallpaper only to discover it wasn’t removable.

 The wheels started turning when I realized we could make any wallpaper removable with this removable wallpaper hack.
-Now the options are endless and much more affordable.
+Now the options are endless and much more affordable making it a really great option for rental friendly wallpaper.
 I even sprung for the high-end paper and still spent less.

 For your convenience, this post may contain affiliate links.
 That means, at no additional cost to you, I may make a small commission on your purchase.
 Click here to read my full disclosure policy.